Crucita Melchor Black-on-Cream Jar with Floral Designs

 - Size: 8-½” height x 7-¼” diameter

-- Item # C4686C
+- Item # C4686C SOLD

 This black-on-cream jar was made by Crucita Melchor of Kewa Pueblo.
 Melchor was born in 1932, and we do not know if she is still active as a potter.
-She did receive a few notable accolades for her work, which is unsurprising given the quality of this particular example.
+She did receive a few notable accolades for her work, which is unsurprising given the quality of this example.

 The vessel shape is unique and appealing.
 One might call it a vase or a flowerpot, which would work perfectly with the floral designs that adorn the exterior.
-Four large, intricate flowers appear, rising from the pair of framing lines that circles the jar just above the red base.
+Four large, intricate flowers appear, rising from the pair of framing lines that circle the jar just above the red base.
 Each one is unique in design, and all are beautifully painted.
-Smaller flowers appear down below, and rain clouds hang from the pair of lines that circles the rim.
+Smaller flowers appear down below, and rain clouds hang from the pair of lines that circle the rim.

 The bottom of the pot is signed Crucita Melchor, Santo Domingo Pueblo.